duracell80/pips/README.md

 https://en.wikipedia.org/wiki/Greenwich_Time_Signal

+Tip: Use an NTP server to sync your computer with the correct time

 ### How to sync a watch or clock:
 To sync an analogue time device, hold the device from ticking when the second hand reaches 12 or 0.
 Set the mintue hand accordingly as spoken on the :30 second time signal of the speaking clock.
 Wait for the :45 signal and on the long stroke set the time device to start ticking again.